 A smart sourcing expert understands the candidates, no matter what the industry.
 They know their online behavior, where to find them and how to engage with them.
 Once this initial contact is made with the prospective candidate, the corporate recruiter can move forward to set up interviews to engage and entice the candidate to consider a position with the company.

 Smart Sourcing can reduce the time-to-hire, improve the quality of candidate and enhance the candidate experience by helping companies find the best talent for their specific positions.
 While 360 recruiting is ideal for some companies, a dedicated sourcing function can reap higher rewards.
-Learn more about smart sourcing and about how it can improve your overall recruiting strategies by contacting Tulsie today.
+Learn more about smart sourcing services and about how it can improve your overall recruiting strategies by contacting Tulsie today.